Do you like to sell items online? If so, you’ve likely heard of eBay. Many people think the platform is the best place to sell stuff online.

 Best for: Vinted is best for selling clothing with no fees.

-Top Choices for Selling Handmade/Vintage Items
+Top Choices for Selling Handmade or Vintage Items

-You can sell these handmade and vintage items on Etsy:
+You can sell these items:

 - Craft supplies